InRule/Samples/Developer Samples/WindowsContainers/readme.md

 Images can be built using the respective dockerfiles in this repository.
 Because the images produced embed the InRule License key into them, you should refrain from making images publically available.

+### Building the images

+To build all of the sample images using the included build script, first clone the repository into a working directory.
+Next, run the [build.ps1](/build.ps1) script in an elevated Powershell prompt, passing in the name of the tag you'd like to use:

+`.\build.ps1 -tag '5.0.24'`

+If you want to also have the images tagged as 'latest', pass `-SetLatestTag` to the script:

+`.\build.ps1 -tag '5.0.24' -setLatestTag`

 <!-- For instructions on building a set of images using Compose, see the section below on **Using Docker Compose to provision a rule execution environment** -->
-Please see the instructions for each respective image for information on how to build an image.
+Please see the instructions for each respective image for information on how to build the individual images.

 ## Installation and configuration